Microscope

 Types of Microscopes

 microscope-lensesThere are many types of microscopes that are in use around the world for various purposes.
-Some microscopes are useful for cell study while others are good for soil study.
+Some microscopes are useful for cell study while others are good for Soil study.
 Some of the most important and famous types of microscopes are:

 • Simple Microscope – Microscopes that have only one lense are categorized as simple microscopes.
 In general, magnifying glasses are considered as simple microscopes.
 These microscopes can have a maximum magnification of 300x.
 Nowadays, simple microscopes are not used anymore other than magnifying glasses.